Reckless provides the perfect travel pack for all Barnet fans making the trip to Blundell Park to cheer on the Bees.

 Eating and Drinking Locally:

 Inside the ground away fans are offered Scotties Bar which has a bar, TV and serves up a very decent pie and peas.
-Outside the ground is The Imperial and the Blundell Hotel, which are advertised as a home only pubs but I had a very pleasant drinks in there without a problem last time were there.
+Outside the ground is The Imperial and the Blundell Hotel, which are advertised as a home only pubs but I had a very pleasant drink in there without a problem last time we were there.
 They are adjacent to the ground on Grimsby Road.
-The Rutland Arms also on Grimsby Road is 10 minutes walk north from the ground offers real ales in abundance.
-Haddock and Chips is in the blood of folk from this part of the world and Sids Fish and Chips at 57 Grimsby Road is perhaps the best plaice to sample it take a way style, don’t miss out!
+The Rutland Arms also on Grimsby Road is a ten minute walk north of the ground and offers real ales in abundance.
+Haddock and chips is in the blood of folk from this part of the world and Sid’s Fish and Chips at 57 Grimsby Road is perhaps the best plaice to sample it takeaway style, don’t miss out!
 I found the outstanding Ocean Restaurant in St Peters Avenue in the town for a sit down job.
-Extensive menu including steaks, ribs and fish, very reasonable prices, and has my personal recommendation for a pre match meal.
-In fact I have received numerous texts after the years about the quality of this establishment and once a very personal recommendation from the late but one and only Denis Signy as he took his Lady wife Pat for dinner there on a couple of occasions – oh how I miss that gentleman.
-For a good old-fashioned fry up or all day roast dinner seek out Browns Restaurant on Cleethorpes' Promenade.
+It has an extensive menu including steaks, ribs and fish, all at very reasonable prices, and has my personal recommendation for a pre-match meal.
+In fact I have received numerous texts after the years about the quality of this establishment, and once received a very personal recommendation from the late but one and only Denis Signy as he took his lady wife Pat for dinner there on a couple of occasions – oh how I miss that gentleman.
+For a good old-fashioned fry up or all-day roast dinner seek out Browns Restaurant on Cleethorpes' Promenade.

 Previous Meetings and Memories:

-Our last meetings were in League 2 in2009/10 when each team won at home.
-The 3-0 Barnet win featured goals from O'Flynn, Adomah and Bolaise.
-A 2-0 defeat at Grimsby in May 2010 was a lifeline for the mariners at the time but they were still relegated to the Conference a week later.
-Barnet's only win at Blundell Park was in September 2008 when a Neil Bishop goal bought home the spoils.
+Our last visit was in November 2013 when a David Stephens goal was not enough in a 2-1 defeat.
+A Bees 2-0 defeat in May 2010 was a lifeline for the Mariners at the time but they were still relegated to the Conference a week later.
+Barnet's only win at Blundell Park was in September 2008 when a Neil Bishop goal brought home the spoils.